 Sheep Bridge Hot Spring is a 0.8 mile lightly trafficked out and back trail located near Black Canyon City, Arizona that features hot springs and is good for all skill levels.
-The trail is primarily used for hiking, walking, and nature trips and is accessible from September until May.
+The trail is primarily used for hiking, walking, and nature trips and is best used from September until May.

 very long dirt raod.